irmantas/symfony2-vagrant/README.md

 ## Installation
 ####This setup is based and tested with Ubuntu Precise 64 bit base box, with Vagrant 1.0.5 version (should be working with 1.1)

-* Install Vagrant using using the [installation instructions](http://docs.vagrantup.com/v2/installation/index.html)
+* Install Vagrant using the [installation instructions](http://docs.vagrantup.com/v2/installation/index.html)

 * If you are on Windows OS install NFS support plugin [more information and detailed installation instructions](https://github.com/GM-Alex/vagrant-winnfsd):
     ```vagrant plugin install vagrant-winnfsd```